Market Update:

 But things can change the deeper you go.
 CoSec teams do spend a lot of time on the more administrative; minutes, statutory compliance, subsidiary management, share plans, etc, but the real value they seek is more in the advisory aspects, whether that applies to corporate actions, reporting and disclosures, group re-structuring, etc. There is a catch 22 here, especially, but not exclusively in Financial Services; executives appreciate the presence of a CoSec in their (many) committee meetings.
 But to step away to add value elsewhere can create a sense that the CoSec team are not actually adding value to executives where they (rightly or wrongly) want it most.
 The real focus here is on making sure that the right people are supporting the Committees, and this is where having a strong, well-rounded team allows established junior colleagues the chance to step up and stretch themselves.
 Not only will this help colleagues develop and hone their skills in a safe and supported manner it also helps showcase the strength of the team and in turn the profession of Company Secretaries.

 And one of the key issues here is in the name.
 The arguments are well-established on both sides.
-There has been a growing trend to move aware from the title of Secretary, including from the CGI.
+There has been a growing trend to move away from the title of Secretary, including from the CGI.
 Our view?
 Until the word “Secretary” is better understood (as it is in government for example), it's often a problem and the name alone will not change it until we are all better at articulating what this means to the wider world.

 • In the Financial Conduct Authority's latest primary market bulletin (no. 49), it has highlighted its thematic review on the listing rules as they relate to LTIPs and has set out its expectations for listed companies.